LiamYaoLian/blog-source/blog/source/_posts/MySQL-Optimization-V2.md

   ```
 4. Join
   - Avoid join too many tables.
 Join them in application.
-  - The table has fewer rows that meet the ON criteria should be the first table.
+  - The table has fewer rows that meet the ON criteria should be the “driver” table.
+You can manually use this rule in STRAIGHT JOIN, LEFT JOIN, and RIGHT JOIN.
   - If optimizer decides to join the tables in the order B, A, you need to add indexes only on the second table (Table A) in the join order.
 5. Avoid correlated subqueries:
   - Method 1: Replace IN with EXISTS